OSGeo/gdal/doc/source/user/sql_sqlite_dialect.rst

     SELECT "p"."geometry", "p"."FROM", "p"."3D" FROM "poly" p

-When SQL statements are used in the command shell and the statement itself is put between double quotes, the internal double quotes must be escaped with \\
+When SQL statements are used in the command shell and the statement itself is put between double quotes, the internal double quotes must be escaped with \\.
+Windows example:

 .. code-block:: shell